 Allergies are another important factor.
 While in humans, allergies often lead to runny eyes or nose, in pets we often see “runny skin” or a local rash or an ear infection.
 Many food or environmental allergies result in excessive ear wax production.
 Yeast and Bacteria that normally live in the ear use this as a food source, causing an ear infection.

 Treatment for Ear Mites, Bacterial Infections and Other Conditions

 Fortunately, many forms of cat or dog ear infection can be prevented through a combination of regular home hygiene practices and periodic wellness evaluation at our veterinary clinic.
 By inspecting pets’ ears and washing them gently with a veterinary-approved cleaner, owners can clear the outer visible part of the ear and ear flap of ear mites, fox tails or dirt that might foster bacteria.
 We can advise owners on proper home care techniques to promote cat or dog ear health.

 Owners should also learn to recognize the signs of a possible deeper ear canal issue, such as shaking of the head, scratching at the ears, and health symptoms such as a foul odor, local inflammation or fluid discharge.
-If your pet does show signs of an ear problem, Dr. Mattu can perform a thorough examination of the ear, discover the underlying cause, and prescribe the proper medications or other treatments to resolve the issue and relieve your pet’s discomfort.
+If your pet does show signs of an ear problem, our doctors can perform a thorough examination of the ear, discover the underlying cause, and prescribe the proper medications or other treatments to resolve the issue and relieve your pet’s discomfort.
 We can then discuss a wellness routine to help maintain a good ear health for life.
-Frequent ear issue season is upon us, please contact our office for more information.
+Frequent ear issue season is upon us, please contact our office at 510-841-4412 for more information.